-The following table sets forth information with respect to each person proposed to be nominated for election as a director, including the number of Common Shares beneficially owned, directly or indirectly, or over which control or direction was exercised, by such person.
-Information concerning the nominees has been furnished by the respective proposed nominees.
+The following table sets forth information with respect to each person proposed to be nominated for election as a director, including membership on standing committees of the Board and the number of Common Shares beneficially owned, directly or indirectly, or over which control or direction was exercised, by such person.
+Residential and share ownership information concerning the nominees has been furnished by the respective proposed nominees.

-Name, Province and Country of Residence Director Since (1) Common Shares Beneficially Owned or over which Control or Direction is Exercised, Directly or Indirectly Terrence A. Lyons, ICD.D (2)(3)(4)(5) British Columbia, Canada 2005 1,980,927 (8) Stephen Yuzpe, ICD.D (6) Ontario, Canada 2013 3,643,234(9) Arthur Richards Rule IV (6) California, United States 2017 27,156,693 David Smith Ontario, Canada N/A Nil.
-Lenard F. Boggio, ICD.D (3)(4)(7) British Columbia, Canada 2012 1,801,375(10) Joan E. Dunne, ICD.D (3)(5)(7) Alberta, Canada 2014 1,772,727(11)
+Name, Province and Country of Residence Director Since (1) Common Shares Beneficially Owned or over which Control or Direction is Exercised, Directly or Indirectly Terrence A. Lyons, ICD.D (2)(3)(4)(5) British Columbia, Canada 2005 99,046 (9) Stephen Yuzpe, ICD.D (6) Ontario, Canada 2013 236,317 (10) Lenard F. Boggio, ICD.D (3)(4)(7) British Columbia, Canada 2012 90,068(11) Joan E. Dunne, ICD.D (3)(4)(5)(7) Alberta, Canada 2014 88,636 (12)

-Name, Province and Country of Residence Common Shares Beneficially Owned or over which Control or Direction is Exercised, Directly or Indirectly John P. Embry (6) Ontario, Canada 2007 4,950,000
+Name, Province and Country of Residence Director Since (1) Common Shares Beneficially Owned or over which Control or Direction is Exercised, Directly or Indirectly Bo Liu (8) Shanghai, China N/A Nil.
+Arthur Richards Rule IV (6) California, United States 2017 297,683 David Smith, C.DIR (5)(7) Ontario, Canada 2018 Nil.
+(13)

-- (1) Includes service on the board of directors of Sprott Resource Corp. ("SRC") (the reverse take-over acquirer of Adriana Resources Inc. ("ADI"), the predecessor of the Corporation). - (2) Chair of the Board. - (3) Member of the Conflict Resolution, Corporate Governance and Nominating Committee. - (4) Member of the Compensation Committee. - (5) Member of the Environment, Health and Safety Committee. - (6) SCLP Nominee. - (7) Member of the Audit Committee. - (8) 1,675,827 of such Common Shares have been designated, or are entitled to be designated, for the account of Mr. Lyons under the Corporation's employee profit sharing plan and such plan of SRC assumed by the Corporation (collectively, the "EPSP").
-As at the date hereof, 907,738 of such Common Shares designated, or are entitled to be designated, under the EPSP (the "EPSP Shares") were not yet vested.
-For further information concerning the EPSP, see "Securities Authorized for Issuance under Equity Compensation Plans EPSP" below. - (9) 3,394,234 of such Common Shares have been designated, or are entitled to be designated, for the account of Mr. Yuzpe under the EPSP and, as at the date hereof, all of such EPSP Shares are vested. - (10) 1,675,827 of such Common Shares have been designated, or are entitled to be designated, for the account of Mr. Boggio under the EPSP and, as at the date hereof, 907,738 of such EPSP Shares were not yet vested. - (11) 1,675,827 of such Common Shares have been designated, or are entitled to be designated, for the account of Ms. Dunne under the EPSP and, as at the date hereof, 907,738 of such EPSP Shares were not yet vested.
+- (1) Includes service on the board of directors of Sprott Resource Corp. ("SRC") (the reverse take-over acquirer of Adriana Resources Inc. ("ADI"), the predecessor of the Corporation). - (2) Chair of the Board. - (3) Member of the Conflict Resolution, Corporate Governance and Nominating Committee. - (4) Member of the Compensation Committee. - (5) Member of the Environment, Health and Safety Committee. - (6) SCLP Nominee. - (7) Member of the Audit Committee. - (8) WISCO Nominee.
+WISCO beneficially owns 1,510,824 of the outstanding Common Shares (or approximately 4.43% of the issued and outstanding Common Shares).
+Mr. Liu does not beneficially own or exercise control over, directly or indirectly, the Common Shares held by WISCO. - (9) 83,791 of such Common Shares have been designated for the account of Mr. Lyons under the Corporation's employee profit sharing plan and such plan of SRC assumed by the Corporation (collectively, the "LTIP").
+In addition, Common Shares with a grant date value of \$75,000 are to be designated for the account of Mr. Lyons under the LTIP.
+As at the date hereof, 23,810 of the Common Shares designated under the LTIP (the "LTIP Shares") were not yet vested.
+For further information concerning the LTIP, see "Securities Authorized for Issuance under Equity Compensation Plans - LTIP" below. - (10) 221,317 of such Common Shares have been designated for the account of Mr. Yuzpe under the LTIP and, as at the date hereof, all of such LTIP Shares are vested. - (11) 83,791 of such Common Shares have been designated for the account of Mr. Boggio under the LTIP.
+In addition, Common Shares with a grant date value of \$75,000 are to be designated for the account of Mr. Boggio under the LTIP.
+As at the date hereof, 23,810 of the LTIP Shares were not yet vested. - (12) 83,791 of such Common Shares have been designated for the account of Ms. Dunne under the LTIP.
+In addition, Common Shares with a grant date value of \$75,000 are to be designated for the account of Ms. Dunne under the LTIP.
+As at the date hereof, 23,810 of such LTIP Shares were not yet vested. - (13) Common Shares with a grant date value of \$150,000 are to be designated for the account of Mr. Smith under the LTIP.